Redefining a 'special relationship': Trump and May to talk trade

 "We have the opportunity to lead, together, again."

-The prime minister will also underline areas where she says cooperation is vital, in defence and security both bilaterally and through NATO, and on Syria.
+The prime minister will also underline areas where she says cooperation is vital, in defense and security both bilaterally and through NATO, and on Syria.

 But it is trade where she hopes to "establish the basis for a strong and productive working relationship".